Alberto Fujimori: Second term

-The 1993 Constitution allowed Fujimori to run for a second term, and in April 1995, at the height of his popularity, Fujimori easily won reelection with almost two-thirds of the vote.
-His main opponent, former UN Secretary-General Javier Pérez de Cuéllar, won only 21 percent of the vote.
+The 1993 Constitution allowed Fujimori to run for a second term, and in April 1995, at the height of his popularity, he easily won reelection with almost two-thirds of the vote.
+His main opponent, former Secretary-General of the United Nations Javier Pérez de Cuéllar, won only 21 percent of the vote.
 Fujimori's supporters won comfortable majority in the new unicameral Congress.
 One of the first acts of the new congress was to declare an amnesty for all members of the military and police accused or convicted of human rights abuses between 1980 and 1995.

 During his second term, Fujimori and Ecuadorian President Sixto Durán Ballén signed a peace agreement over a border dispute that had simmered for more than a century.
 The treaty allowed the two countries to obtain international funds for developing the border region.
 Fujimori also settled some issues with Chile, Peru's southern neighbor, which had been unresolved since the 1929 Treaty of Lima.

 The 1995 election was the turning point in Fujimori's career.
 Peruvians began to be more concerned about freedom of speech and the press.
 Before he was sworn in for a second term, he stripped two universities of their autonomy and reshuffled the national electoral board.
 This led his opponents to call him "Chinochet", a reference to his previous nickname and to Chilean dictator Augusto Pinochet.
 Modeling his rule after Pinochet, Fujimori reportedly enjoyed this nickname.

 According to a poll by the Peruvian Research and Marketing Company conducted in 1997, 40.6% of Lima residents considered President Fujimori an authoritarian.

-In addition to the fate of democracy under Fujimori, Peruvians were becoming increasingly interested in the myriad allegations of criminality that involved Fujimori and his chief of the National Intelligence Service (SIN), Vladimiro Montesinos.
+In addition to the fate of democracy under Fujimori, Peruvians were becoming increasingly interested in the myriad allegations of criminality that involved Fujimori and Montesinos.
 Using SIN, Fujimori gained control of the majority of the armed forces, with the Financial Times stating that "[i]n no other country in Latin America did a president have so much control over the armed forces".

 A 2002 report by Health Minister Fernando Carbone later suggested that Fujimori was involved in the forced sterilizations of up to 300,000 indigenous women between 1996 and 2000, as part of a population control program.
 A 2004 World Bank publication said that in this period Montesinos's abuse of the power Fujimori granted him "led to a steady and systematic undermining of the rule of law".